 Namecheap.com is a premier provider of domain registration services, celebrated for its affordable, reliable, and user-friendly platform.
 Ideal for startups, Namecheap offers a vast array of unique, industry-specific domain names, coupled with a seamless registration process.
 The platform also provides additional services including domain transfers, privacy protection, and 24/7 customer support.
 With Namecheap, startups can secure a memorable and impactful digital identity without breaking the bank.

 Another important one.
 Your website’s loading speed, reliability, and security hang on good hosting, so no cutting corners here.
 Research the providers in your area and on a global scale to get a feeling for what the general offer is.

 Although market research is in the first five steps of startup life, it actually accompanies the side of each and all steps along the way.
-You constantly need to keep a clear overview of the market, of your customers, trends, and numbers to be able to keep up and offer only the best and only what the people want.
+You constantly need to keep a clear overview of the market, of your customers and digital marketing trends, to be able to keep up and offer only the best and only what the people want.

 Helpful tools for Market Research: GOOGLETRENDS.COM

 Google Trends is a public web facility of Google, based on Google Search, that shows how often a particular search-term is entered relative to the total search-volume across various regions of the world, and in various languages.
 The horizontal axis of the main graph represents time (starting from 2004), and the vertical is how often a term is searched for relative to the total number of searches, globally.
 Below the main graph, popularity is broken down by countries, regions, cities and language.